Corrective Jaw Surgery

 Trust the Jaw Surgery Experts in El Dorado Hills, Placerville, and Irvine, CA

-Dr. Straw is board-certified and has participated in many outreach programs to provide reconstructive surgery to those in need, and Dr. Goo is a member of many nationally recognized organizations, including the American Dental Association.
+Dr. Straw is board-certified and has participated in many outreach programs to provide reconstructive surgery to those in need.

 Our practice is equipped with digitally guided and 3D imaging technology to create a precise approach to your treatment.
 By combining detailed images and surgical guidance, we can show you how your bite will improve and even generate how you will look after surgery.